PyconUK/2017.pyconuk.org/sessions/workshop/first-steps-in-using-python-with-big-data-for-teachers.md

 Install details for Pandas [here](https://pandas.pydata.org/pandas-docs/stable/install.html) and matplotlib [here](https://matplotlib.org/users/installing.html).

+You will also need to install HoloViews, details [here](http://holoviews.org/user_guide/Installing_and_Configuring.html).

 ## TL;DR
 Do the following using the pip associated with Python 3 on your machine.